 The missing girl is Ana Sato, her father is a lawyer with a decent private practice.
 More than enough Japanese in the area running family enterprises and needing help to wade through the regulations, fees and inspections of a bureaucracy that never tires of piling up rules.

 Janah is in with him now.
 She can take a mind much like a Shadow, she’s just not malicious about it.
 In this case, what we need is a cooperative dad that isn’t going to reach for the phone to include the police or FBI in the conversation.
-We’re traveling in assumed names, and enough disguise so as not to be fingered in any CCTV we might wander past, but we don’t want the constabulary to start sniffing around.
+We’re traveling under assumed names, and enough disguise so as not to be fingered in any CCTV we might wander past, but we don’t want the constabulary to start sniffing around again, he’s already spoken to them once.
 All we need from Mr. Sato is a personal article of Ana’s, one she handled either frequently or recently.
 It happens that he still has the backpack left behind when she was abducted.